tillwenke/tillwenke.github.io/_posts/2025-06-27-hitchhiking-rides-dataset.md

 limitations—such as demographic skew and unverifiable entries it offers a rare and valuable window into an alternative form of mobility.
-I conclude by outlining future directions for enriching the dataset and advancing research on hitchhiking as both a transportation practice and cultural phenomenon
+I conclude by outlining future directions for enriching the dataset and advancing research on hitchhiking as both a transportation practice and cultural phenomenon.